mastermindccr/pts3-front-end/back/README.md

     -banners
         *GET /public/banners    : get name of all imgs shown on the banner -imgs
-        *GET /public/imgs/{name}: get image from source, return default.png if not found
+        *GET /public/imgs/{name}: get image from source, return default img if not found